 St. Louis, MO - The demand for sustainable, eco-friendly and energy efficient home improvement materials continues to grow in North America.
+Most homeowners may have found that foam roofs are the go-to roofing materials for them.
+As even though it is not an alternative roof material, it has the ability to act as a protective layer, as well as having a decent amount of durability and being able to survive in even the harshest of weather conditions.
+Although it's popular, it isn't the current most popular roofing material.
 According to a new study conducted by Dodge Data & Analytics, the residential metal roofing industry saw a big jump in market share last year, moving from approximately 8% in 2014 to 11% in 2015.
 It's been a good year for the roofing industry with the number of roofing contracts and sales increasing this year too, a lot of roofers baltimore county are happy with how the year has gone.
 Roofing demands are also very high in the UK, so if you're in the Scotland area then you can find roof repair professionals at taylorroofs.co.uk.

 The independent survey shows that between 2014 and 2015, the total demand for metal roofing increased from 11.7 million squares to 17.7 million squares.
 This is the second time residential metal roofing has achieved double-digit market share in the re-roofing segment.
 Metal roofing is second only to asphalt shingle roofing in the remodeling market.
 Asphalt market share dropped 2 points overall, and is now 78% of the U.S. market.